Adult Mental Health I

 Substance use disorders in Hospital Care

 Schedule: 12 sessions.
 Wednesdays, 12:00 - 1:00 p.m.
-Pacific time, April 2 - June 18, 2025
+PT, September 17 — December 10, 2025

 Faculty:

-• Honora Englander, M.D., Professor of Medicine, Director Improving Addiction Care Team (IMPACT), OHSU
+• Honora Englander, MD, Professor of Medicine, Director Improving Addiction Care Team (IMPACT), OHSU

 • Emily Skogrand, PharmD, Pharmacist, Improving Addiction Care Team (IMPACT), OHSU